Appliance repair technician servicing a residential refrigerator

 What's Free, Forever

-Everything you need to run an appliance repair business — and not a feature gated behind an upgrade.
+Everything you need to run an appliance repair business — not a feature gated behind an upgrade.
 No credit card to start.
-No "trial expired" emails in 14 days.
+No "trial expired" email in 14 days.

 Customer CRM

-Every customer, appliance, model tag photo, and note in one place.
+Every customer, appliance, model-tag photo, and note in one place.
 Searchable.
-No per-seat fees.
+Unlimited users, no per-seat fees.

 Estimates & Quotes

-Send branded part-and-labor estimates with photo from your phone.
+Send branded part-and-labor estimates with photos from your phone, plus Good/Better/Best tier options.
 Customer approves with one tap.

 Invoicing

 Auto-generate clean invoices the moment the appliance is back online.
-No QuickBooks license required.
+No separate QuickBooks license required.

 Card & ACH Payments